justineabucay/cmpt125/practice/week1/week1--notes.md

 where format string specifies the text to output, which includes a character string and format specifier that usually begins with %. the format specifier are to be replaced by text representing the values of the second argument

 **function call:**
-- arguments: ==the values are passed to a function when we call the function==, which are usually placed within the ()
+- arguments: <mark>the values are passed to a function when we call the function<mark>, which are usually placed within the ()

 **width specification in printf**